760.438.8460

 A footnote on taxes.

-When a home owner has lost his home through foreclosure, but has no liability for a deficiency under the anti-deficiency laws, the IRS adds insult to injury by treating the amount of the deficiency as forgiven debt and taxing the home owner as if it were actual income, except when the loan was a purchase money loan or it was used to improve the property.
+When a home owner has suffered a home foreclosure, but has no liability for a deficiency under the anti-deficiency laws, the IRS adds insult to injury by treating the amount of the deficiency as forgiven debt and taxing the home owner as if it were actual income, except when the loan was a purchase money loan or it was used to improve the property.
 This has been true since 2007 under federal law.